 Prior: No, nothing immediately.
 Our next set of changes to align to the SEC’s new rule will be to determine which prime and municipal funds will be retail funds, and only available in the future to individual investors.
 Many shareholders will experience no impact from the retail and institutional designation of Fidelity money market funds.
-If you are impacted, we will be sending you information that will clearly explain the plan for the fund—and, if any further step is needed, the timeline and process you should follow.
+If you are impacted, we will be sending you information that will clearly explain the plan for the fund—and if any further step is needed, the timeline and process you should follow.

 Current and future portfolio holdings are subject to risk.

 Past performance is no guarantee of future results.

 The municipal market can be affected by adverse tax, legislative or political changes and the financial condition of the issuers of municipal securities.
 Interest rate increases can cause the price of a money market security to decrease.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917